-Assessing Needs and Planning care - I used open ended questions to gather more information from the gentleman's wife but used simple questions for him to answer with a brief response so that he would not be more breathless.
-As he was breathing through his mouth I made sure he had regular mouthcare to promote his comfort.
+Assessing needs and planning care - I used open ended questions to gather more information from the gentleman's wife but used simple questions for him to answer in brief responses as he was breathless, and I did not want to tire him.
+As he was breathing through his mouth, I provided regular mouthcare for his comfort.
+I was able to explain to my practice assessor why I had identified his personal care needs and prevention of pressure sores

-Providing and evaluating care - By providing care in small amounts, it helped him to be less anxious as he was not as short of breath.
-We provided pressure relieving equipment so that he did not have to change position as often and this helped his comfort.
+Providing and evaluating care - by providing care in small amounts.
+It helped him to be less anxious as he was not as short of breath.
+We provided pressure relieving equipment so that he did not have to change his position as often.
+I reassessed his pressure area needs as the shift progressed.
+I monitored his temperature after the paracetamol was given.